mysql/mysql-utilities/docs/man/mysqlreplicate.rst

 engine differs from the master and slave.
 Similarly, --pedantic requires the InnoDB storage engine to the be the same on the master and slave.

-The -vv option will also display any discrepencies among the storage engines and InnoDB values with or without the --pedantic option.
+The -vv option will also display any discrepancies among the storage engines and InnoDB values with or without the --pedantic option.

 OPTIONS